 - Buy a sensory toy kit or put together your own a bag of items with multiple textures like a tissue, sandpaper, a cotton ball, a squishy ball, and a piece of felt.

 The sense of sight offers many possibilities for relaxation.
 Here are a few ideas for your stress relief kit that are easily accessible on the go:

 - Mindful coloring books: Creative activities like coloring have been scientifically proven to reduce stress levels because we become so focused on what we are doing when we reach a state of “flow” that we forget what is going on around us.
 Your children can use any type of coloring book, but mandalas are very popular in the mindfulness world.
 You can easily bring along a coloring book and pack of crayons or markers.

 - Nature imagery: Amazingly, just looking at pictures of nature scenes can reduce stress because our parasympathetic nervous system (which helps us to calm down) is activated.
 Bring along a packet of national park postcards or nature-themed photicular books that use a special technology so each image is like a 3-D movie on the page.

 - Kaleidoscope: Looking at colorful, mesmerizing patterns can grab anyone’s attention for minutes on end, and is another wonderful way for our children to get lost in the moment.

 Mindful eating is another popular relaxation technique.
 It is a good idea to be prepared with a couple of items that your kids can use to focus on taste.
-Teach them how to use mindful eating to direct their attention to the flavors in their mouth.
-Try a mindful eating exercise such as Mindfulness and the Art of Chocolate Eating.
+Teach them how to make a game out of it by using mindful eating to direct their attention to the flavors in their mouth.
+Try a fun mindful eating exercise such as Mindfulness Eating with Chocolate Meditation.